 - Lower Cost: Augmenting your existing wellness programs with new digital platforms is a cost-effective way to engage and support a diverse mix of employees.
-Dollar for dollar, adding digital CBT is hands-down the least expensive way to make mental health treatment accessible to an entire workforce at scale.
+Dollar for dollar, adding an online CBT is hands-down the least expensive way to make mental health treatment accessible to an entire workforce at scale.

 - Simple & Non-disruptive: Compatible improvements are non-disruptive.
-Rather than dismantle what’s already in place, adding a digital CBT program to your existing employee mental health services extends your reach to employees who aren’t using face-to-face, teletherapy, or their EAPs.
+Rather than dismantle what’s already in place, adding an online CBT program to your existing employee mental health services extends your reach to employees who aren’t using face-to-face, teletherapy, or their EAPs.